 When the Committee received a detailed report in relation to the Governor Support Service, it became clear that scrutiny could play an important role in supporting the key challenges face by the service such as the development of a new Service Level Agreement between schools and the Governor Support Service; exploring further development of federated governor boards; and considering the issue of recruitment and retention of governors in light of the growing shortage of people prepared to undertake the role.
 It was therefore decided to form a scrutiny working group to review these issues.
-The working group has completed its work but has not yet published its final report.
-However, to date the Working Group has played an important part in developing the detail of the new Governor Support Service Level Agreement with schools which was introduced in the spring term 2016.
+The Working Group has completed its work and draft 15 recommendations but has not yet published its final report.
+The Working Group has also played an important part in developing the detail of the new Governor Support Service Level Agreement with schools which was introduced in the spring term 2016.